Can you imagine life without your smartphone?

 38. Organize digital files

 This is something I have to drag myself to do.
-Once in a while, take a back up of your photos on the phone.
-And also, organize the apps and folders on your phone and computer respectively according to the frequency of use.
+Once in a while, take a backup of your photos on the phone.
+Also, organize the apps and folders on your phone and computer respectively according to the frequency of use.
 Keep only the frequently used items on your home page or desktop.

 39. Go on a date

 Put your phones away for a special date night with your spouse.
 Or even mommy-kids or daddy-kids dates.
 And please remember to keep the phone in your car the entire time.

 On weekends, plan a one-day trip to a nearby place.
 Or go to a park, museum or for a hike in your city.
 These are all ways to have bonding time with family and also to move your body.

 41. Do something you have never done before